-In a video on YouTube, called NVC and Money (which has since been taken down), Dr Marshall Rosenberg talks specifically about Nonviolent Communication and money.
+In a video on YouTube, called NVC and Money , Dr Marshall Rosenberg talks specifically about Nonviolent Communication and money.
 As he passed away, this is the closest I can get to sharing his teaching; I have transcribed his words to share how he thought about money – radically different to our usual way of thinking and very inspiring.

 There are three main points:

 - First, never pay money for anything.

 - And third, transform the concept of worth.

 “Let me give you a quick exercise on how to use money in a giraffe way.
 Three points.First, never pay money for anything.
 Never charge money for anything.
 And third, transform the concept of worth.
 Get that out of your head that anything is worth a certain amount of money.